Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Introduction

 This work investigates whether DPS metrics can be adapted to specific definitions of similarity by training scalars to learn which of the extracted features are relevant for a given definition.
-To do this six different common image distortions are used to generate different similarity contexts.
-Each context is created by randomly ordering the six distortion types and then defining an image distorted by one distortion to be more similar to the original than if it had been distorted by another later in the ordering.
+To do this, six common image distortions are used to generate different similarity contexts.
+Each context is created by randomly ranking the six distortion types and then defining an image distorted by one distortion to be more similar to the original than if it had been distorted by another later in the ranking.
 The metrics that are evaluated in this work consist of the combinations of three pretrained CNN architectures with defined feature extraction layers and five different methods for comparing the extracted features.
 The metrics are then adapted to each definition by training the scalars in the same way as was done by \textit{Zhang} \etal{}~\cite{zhang2018unreasonable}, to recognize some distortions as more similar than others.
 The images that are distorted for training are taken from the Street View House Numbers (SVHN) dataset~\cite{netzer2011reading}.
 The adapted metrics are then evaluated on how well they recognize the correct distortions as more similar using images from the test sets of SVHN and STL-10~\cite{coates2011analysis} datasets.
-Additionally, the adapted metrics are evaluated on the Berkeley-Adobe Perceptual Patch Similiarity (BAPPS) dataset~\cite{zhang2018unreasonable}, to see how the adaption affects their performance on known human judgements.
+Additionally, the adapted metrics are evaluated on the Berkeley-Adobe Perceptual Patch Similarity (BAPPS) dataset~\cite{zhang2018unreasonable} to see how the adaption affects their performance on known human judgments.
 In addition to the adapted metrics, the baseline metrics without adaption are also evaluated for reference.

-The results of this evaluation show that the metrics could adapt to the different definitions while still, generally, having lower performance on the same orderings that the baselines without adaption.
-Additionally, the adaption training have only a slim detrimental effect on the perceptual similarity performance on BAPPS.
+The results of this evaluation show that the metrics could adapt to the different contexts and outperform baseline metrics.
+The performance of baseline and adapted metrics on the same ranking are shown to be correlated, meaning they perform well on the same rankings.
+Additionally, the adaption training has only a slim detrimental effect on the perceptual similarity performance on BAPPS.